 The organisation in Northern Ireland does not have Counties.
-The notation $^{[N]}$ is used throughout POR and indicates that a specific point or rule either does not apply or has been amended in Northern Ireland.
+The notation ^[NI] is used throughout POR and indicates that a specific point or rule either does not apply or has been amended in Northern Ireland.
 If clarification is needed, Northern Ireland volunteers and staff should consult their Regional Lead Volunteer or a member of the Scouts NI Country team.
 However, the principles of all POR policies and rules apply fully in Northern Ireland.

-g.
-Flexibility : The advice in POR should be followed as closely as possible, however there may be some situations where it is difficult to adhere strictly to every detail (for example constituting Group Scout Councils and Group Trustee Boards exactly as described in Chapters 5b, 5c and 5d).
+Introduction to Policy, Organisation and Rules Spring 2025 edition of POR g.
+Flexibility: The advice in POR should be followed as closely as possible, however there may be some situations where it is difficult to adhere strictly to every detail (for example constituting Group Scout Councils and Group Trustee Boards exactly as described in Chapters 5b, 5c and 5d).